I Am Legend (film): Plot

-Three years after the outbreak, in 2012, U.S. Army virologist LTC Robert Neville lives an isolated life in deserted Manhattan, unsure if any other uninfected humans are left.
-Neville's daily routine includes experimenting on infected rats to find a cure for the virus, searching for food and supplies, and waiting each day for any survivors who might respond to his continuous recorded radio broadcasts, which instruct them to meet him at midday at the South Street Seaport.
-Flashbacks reveal his wife, Zoe, and daughter, Marley, died in a helicopter accident during the chaotic evacuation of Manhattan as the military was enforcing a quarantine of the island.
-Neville himself stayed behind with other military personnel.
-Neville's only companion is his German Shepherd Samantha (Sam) and to cope with his loneliness, he regularly "talks" to some mannequins and the characters on film recordings from video stores.
-At night, he barricades himself with Sam inside his heavily fortified Washington Square Park home to hide from the Darkseekers.
+In 2012, three years after the outbreak, U.S. Army virologist LTC Robert Neville lives an isolated life in a heavily fortified Washington Square Park home in deserted Manhattan.
+Neville's daily routine include experimenting on infected rats to find a cure for the virus, searching for food and supplies in the city, and waiting each day for survivors who might respond to his continuous recorded radio broadcasts, instructing them to meet him at the South Street Seaport by noon.
+Neville's only companion is his German Shepherd, Sam.
+To cope with his loneliness, he regularly "talks" to mannequins he positions at video stores.
+At night, he barricades himself with Sam inside his home to hide from the Darkseekers.
+Neville is haunted by memories of his wife Zoe, and daughter Marley, who both died in a helicopter accident during the chaotic evacuation of Manhattan under quarantine.
+Neville stayed behind with other military personnel to help contain the spread of the virus, taking Sam along with him.